-3. Add 1 cup of Vegetable Meat Substitute, which you could also combine with Way 1 and Way 2.
+3. Add 1 cup of Vegan Ground Beef, which you could also combine with Way 1 and Way 2.

 4. I lied – there are 4 ways, because I just thought of one.
 Use the sauce in Vegan Calzones.
 You’re welcome.

 These are the other recipes I’ve shared so far using the Instant Pot.
 There will be lots more to come!
 Please let me know if you have any ideas or recipe requests, I’m all ears!

 If you make this, or should I say, WHEN you make this, leave a comment here or tag @eatwithinyourmeans and #eatwithinyourmeans on Instagram so I can see it!
 Please and thank you very much.
 You’re the best!